 As a performer, Corbin’s resume includes roles with The Walnut Street Theatre, the Arden Theatre, Theatre Ariel, Prince Music Theatre, Society Hill Playhouse, The Ritz Theatre, Storybook Musical Theatre, CVS, NBC Universal and soloist work with the Philadelphia Bach Festival, Voces Novae et Antiquae and Ancient Voices to name a few.
 International performances include solo work with the London Gay Symphony, The Pink Singers and the Islington Choral Society.
 He is represented by Roe Lennon at AMA Talent Agency for Industrial, TV, Film and Print projects.

-Corbin serves as the Vice-Chair for the Philadelphia Actors' Equity Association Liaison Committee and is a board member of the Greater Philadelphia National Association of Teachers of Singing.
-He also holds memberships with the Voice and Speech Trainers Association and the Educational Theatre Association.
+Corbin serves as the Vice-President of the Greater Philadelphia National Association of Teachers of Singing.
+He also holds memberships with the Voice and Speech Trainers Association and the Educational Theatre Association and is a proud member of the Actors' Equity Association.

 Corbin holds a M.Perf.A.- Drama from Oklahoma City University and a